tongzhouxu/mashpit/paper/paper.md

 # Mashpit design

-Mashpit is comprised of three major parts: A min-hash database, its associated metadata, and the min-hash querying.
+Mashpit is comprised of three major parts: A MinHash database, its associated metadata, and the MinHash querying.

 The database is created with an interface to Mash, called Sourmash [@Brown2016].
 Each genome is imported by sketching it and adding it to a Sourmash signature database.